Sustainability in Surgery

 RCS England are proud sponsors of The Centre for Sustainable Healthcare’s Green Surgery Challenge.
-If you’re interested in promoting more sustainable practices in surgery, this is for you!
 The challenge involves devising and implementing a project to make surgical practice more environmentally, socially and economically sustainable, whilst maintaining or improving standards of clinical care.
 It’s open to all career grades and surgical specialties and we are pleased to announce that six groups have now been shortlisted.

 Congratulations to the team from Leeds Teaching Hospital NHS Trust for winning the Green Surgery Challenge with their holistic review of a laparoscopic appendicectomy.
 All five teams presented innovative projects to help make surgery greener, with initiatives ranging from reusable materials to examining preoperative care.
 If all of the projects were continued for one year they would save a combined 133.3 tonnes of CO2e.